MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq-win-cli.md

 ## How does this impact mobile?
 There is **no impact** on mobile apps for [!INCLUDE[prodshort](includes/prodshort.md)] as they are already part of the modern-client family.
 For more information about the mobile apps, see [Getting [!INCLUDE[prodshort](includes/prodshort.md)] on Your Mobile Device](/dynamics365/business-central/install-mobile-app.md).

-## Can I connect to Excel?
-What happened to the old Excel add-in?
+## Can I still work with Business Central data in Excel?
 Yes.
 There are multiple ways to work with [!INCLUDE[prodshort](includes/prodshort.md)] and Excel, including the following:

 - The Open in Excel feature that downloads any list as an Excel file for your processing or reporting
-- The Edit in Excel feature, which is available only in [!INCLUDE[prodshort](includes/prodshort.md)] online, so that you can edit almost any list-based data in Excel and publish it back to [!INCLUDE[prodshort](includes/prodshort.md)]
+- The Edit in Excel feature that allows you to edit almost any list-based data in Excel and publish it back to [!INCLUDE[prodshort](includes/prodshort.md)]

 For more information, see [Viewing and Editing in Excel From [!INCLUDE[prodshort](includes/prodshort.md)]](/dynamics365/business-central/across-work-with-excel.md).
 For instructions on how to configure it for on-premises, see [Setting up the Excel Add-In for Editing [!INCLUDE[prodshort](includes/prodshort.md)] Data](/dynamics365/business-central/dev-itpro/administration/configuring-excel-addin).